-After a few failed attempts at using a measuring stick and lever, I cut out a cardboard triangle, which served as my template for the whole project.
-A friend helped me trace the cardboard cutout from left to right until we covered the entire wall.
-It’s definitely not a science, and it’s precisely this imperfection that gives the pattern a nice handmade, patchwork feel.
-Plus, the graphic mix of colors allowed me to include my son’s favorite color, pink, without making the room feel too good.
+Following a few unsuccessful attempts to use a cane and a measuring rod, I cut out a cardboard triangle, which served as my template for the entire project.
+My friend helped me follow the cardboard track from left to right until we covered the entire wall.
+Happily, it is not a “complex science theory or equation” and it is this imperfection that gives the pattern a beautiful hand-made, patchwork feel.
+Also, the combination of vivid images allowed me to add my son’s favorite color, pink, without making the room feel too good.

 Meghan McEwan is the founder of the brilliant travel site Designtripper.